pantheon-systems/terminus-conversion-tools-plugin/README.md

 ## Usage
 * Run `terminus conversion:composer` to convert a standard Drupal8 site into a Drupal8 site managed by Composer
-* Run `conversion:drupal-recommended` to convert a "drupal-project" upstream-based site into a "drupal-recommended" upstream-based one
+* Run `terminus conversion:drupal-recommended` to convert a "drupal-project" upstream-based site into a "drupal-recommended" upstream-based one
-* Run `conversion:push-to-multidev` to push the converted site to a multidev environment
+* Run `terminus conversion:push-to-multidev` to push the converted site to a multidev environment
 * Run `terminus conversion:release-to-master` to release a converted Drupal8 site managed by Composer to the master git branch
 * Run `terminus conversion:restore-master` to restore the master branch to its original state
+* Run `terminus conversion:enable-ic` to enable Pantheon Integrated Composer for the site
+* Run `terminus conversion:advise` to analyze the current state of the site and give advice on the next steps

 ## Installation